Need to talk? Call 1800 882 436.

 Key facts

-• It is more severe than morning sickness.
+• It more severe than morning sickness and makes it difficult to eat and drink enough.

-• It can lead to other health problems including dehydration, malnutrition, depression, anxiety and difficulty doing day-to-day tasks.
+• It can lead to health problems including dehydration, malnutrition, depression, anxiety and difficulty with daily tasks.

 What is hyperemesis gravidarum?